L. Berkley Davis, Jr., BSME 1966, MSME 1970, Ph.D. 1972

 He calls the work on low emissions systems for power plants the most diffi cult work he has done, but also the most satisfying, because it involved taking a new technology and making it work in an actual power plant.
 Building and running a strong crossfunctional engineering team was also a challenging and rewarding part of the work.

 Dr. Davis was named a Fellow of the American Society of Mechanical Engineers in 2000, another in a long list of honors and awards.
 He also received the General Electric Steinmetz Award in 1991, and several other internal awards from GE, including the Intellectual Property Award for Outstanding Issued Patent in 2005, Outstanding Technical Contribution in 2000, Six Sigma Award in 1999 and the Business Initiatives Award in 1994.
-He holds 20 patents related to gas combustion.
+He holds over 100 patents.

 Since 1998, Dr. Davis has held the position of chief engineer, systems, at GE.
 He and his wife, Kathy, reside in Niskayuna, New York.